 The Company has financial covenants in its credit facility that are based on predefined trailing adjusted earnings before interest, taxes, depreciation and amortization ("EBITDA") formula.
-The Company's adjusted EBITDA is subject to significant fluctuations based on revenue from its licensing business.
-A decline in licensing revenue could cause the Company to breach on one or more covenants.
+The Company's adjusted EBITDA is sensitive to significant fluctuations based on revenue from its licensing business.
+A significant decline in licensing revenue could cause the Company to breach on one or more covenants and/or impact the Company's ability to repay the remaining balance of its credit facility, unless refinanced.

-The Company anticipates that its current cash, together with the cash flow that is generated from operations will be sufficient to execute its current business plan for 2019 and meet its debt obligations.
+The Company anticipates that its current cash, together with the cash flow that is generated from operations will be sufficient to execute its current business plan for 2020 and meet its debt obligations.

-Market Risk
+Currency Risk

-Currency risk - The Company is exposed to currency risk related to the fluctuation of foreign exchange rates.
-The Company operates primarily in U.S. dollars.
-The Company is exposed to currency risk through its net assets denominated in Canadian dollars ("CDN\$").
-A change of 10 basis points in the U.S./CDN exchange rate on December 31, 2018 balance would have had a \$0.2 million impact on income and comprehensive income.
-The following is a summary of the net financial assets denominated in Canadian dollars as of December 31, 2018:
+The Company is exposed to currency risk related to the fluctuation of foreign exchange rates.
+The Company is exposed to currency risk through its net assets and certain recurring transactions that are denominated in Canadian dollars.
+A change of 10 basis points in the U.S./CDN exchange rate on December 31, 2019 would have had a \$0.4 million impact on income and comprehensive income for the year.
+The following is a summary of the financial assets and financial liabilities denominated in Canadian dollars as of December 31, 2019:

 CDN\$

-Cash 1,798
+Cash 721

-Accounts receivable 1,243
+Accounts receivable 1,421

-Accounts payable and accrued liabilities (5,178)
+Accounts payable and accrued liabilities (3,290)

-Finance lease obligations (289)
+Finance lease obligations (2,530)

-Net financial liabilities (2,426)
+Net financial liabilities (3,678)